-The project will provide connectivity from the 91 Express Lanes and the SR-241 Toll Road.
+The project will provide connectivity between the 91 Express Lanes and the SR 241 Toll Road, which will enhance operations along the SR-91 general purpose lanes while also improving traffic operations on northbound SR-241.

-Preliminary engineering concepts for a SR-241/91 Express Lanes direct connector have been developed by The Foothill/Eastern Transportation Corridor Agency (TCA) and Caltrans.
+Preliminary engineering concepts for a SR-241/SR-91 Tolled Express Lanes Connector have been developed by the Foothill/Eastern Transportation Corridor Agency (TCA) and Caltrans, which were utilized for the environmental analysis.
 The 91 Express Lanes Extension and SR-241 Connector Feasibility Study was completed in March 2009 and was initiated to evaluate the various alternatives.
-A Project Study Report was initiated in January 2011 and was completed by January 2012.
-The Draft Project Report and Draft Environmental Document were completed in late-2016, and the Final Project Report and Environmental Document are underway.
-Final Engineering is anticipated to be completed in 2021.
+A Project Study Report was initiated in January 2011 and was completed in January 2012.
+The Draft Environmental Document was circulated for public review from November 7, 2016 through January 9, 2017.
+The Final Environmental Document has been signed by Caltrans and circulated for public review.
+Caltrans approval of the project with the Record of Decision was completed in April 2020.